 “Controlling what they eat, when they sleep, what they can do in their leisure time, who they can meet, where they go and when they leave and get back home is how slaves are treated,” Awad said.

 Linda Kalash, Tamkeen Fields for Aid’s executive director, said some falling incidents are either an attempt by the worker to end her life or a failed escape attempt.

-Maha Saad had her fair share of “harsh experience” 12 years ago when her Indonesian domestic worker “fell from the fourth floor in an attempt to abscond”.
+Maha Saad had her fair share of “harsh experiences” 12 years ago when her Indonesian domestic worker “fell from the fourth floor in an attempt to abscond”.

 “She attempted to escape from the hospital a couple of times and during that time she had uncontrollable crying and screaming, the hospital refused to keep her and advised us to send her to the National Psychiatry Centre in Fuheis, where she was diagnosed with psychological illness,” Saad said.

-“A psychiatrist accompanied her back home, because the doctors and the police agreed that she would expose other passengers to risk during the 14-hour flight to Indonesia due to her instable state where she might need anxiety medications,” Saad explained.
+“A psychiatrist accompanied her back home because the doctors and the police agreed that she would expose other passengers to risk during the 14-hour flight to Indonesia due to her unstable state where she might need anxiety medications,” Saad explained.

 Muntaha Bradweil recalled her family’s “suffering” with a domestic worker 10 years ago, who was “sad due to her husband’s physical abuse”.